meekm/LoRaSoundkit/README.md

 #### LMIC
 There are several LIMC LoRaWan libraries.
 I use the LMIC library from MCCI-Catena, because this one is currently best maintained.
-Download https://github.com/mcci-catena/arduino-lmic and put it in your <arduino-path>\libraries\<br>
+Download the library from https://github.com/mcci-catena/arduino-lmic and put it in your <arduino-path>\libraries\

-Take care that you change the ferquency plan to Europe (if you are in Europe), because it is defaulted to the US.
-It can be changed in the file <arduino-path>\arduino-lmic-master\project_config\lmic_project_config.h<br>
+Take care that you change the frequency plan to Europe (if you are in Europe), because it is defaulted to the US.
+It can be changed in the file <arduino-path>\arduino-lmic-master\project_config\lmic_project_config.h
 ```
 #define CFG_eu868 1
 ```